mulesoft-assets/template-retail-customers2sfdc-system-api/README.md

 # Use Case <a name="usecase"/>

-This API allows to create, update the customer contacts to Salesforce and obtain the customer contacts from Salesforce based on customerId.
+This API allows to create, update the customer contacts in Salesforce and obtain the customer contact from Salesforce by customerId.

 ### POST/customers
 This endpoint will trigger flow postContactFlow which creates the customer contact to the Salesforce.

 ### GET/customers/{customerId}
-This endpoint will trigger flow getContactFlow which obtains a customer contact to the Salesforce based on customerId.
+This endpoint will trigger flow getContactFlow which obtains a customer contact to the Salesforce by customerId.

 ### PUT/customers/{customerId}
-This endpoint will trigger flow putContactFlow which updates the customer contact to the Salesforce based on customerId.
+This endpoint will trigger flow putContactFlow which updates the customer contact to the Salesforce by customerId.

 Look at the included self-descriptive RAML definition and the corresponding flows to learn more about the flows.